Attention-space Contrastive Guidance for Efficient Hallucination Mitigation in LVLMs: Experiments

-\textbf{Results on POPE.} Experiment results on POPE under the random, popular, adversarial settings and total average scores are shown in \cref{tab:pope_main}.
-Our approach outperforms baselines on average score.
-Especially, our approach shows notable increase in adversarial set on LLaVA-1.5 and MiniGPT-4, which is considered the most difficult set as negative samples are semantically or statistically related to objects that do appear in the image.
-It demonstrates that our approach effectively mitigates hallucination, by generating response without reliance on language prior.
+\textbf{Results on POPE.} Results on POPE under the random, popular, and adversarial settings, together with the overall average, are shown in \cref{tab:pope_main}.
+ACG outperforms the baselines in overall average score.
+The improvement is particularly notable on the adversarial split for LLaVA-1.5 and MiniGPT-4, where negative samples are semantically or statistically related to objects that do appear in the image.
+This result suggests that ACG more effectively suppresses language-biased object predictions under challenging confusable settings.

-\textbf{Results on CHAIR.} Experiment results on open-ended generation with CHAIR are shown in \cref{tab:chair_main}.
-We report sentence-level hallucination rate (CHAIR$_s$), instance-level hallucination rate (CHAIR$_i$), and F1 score.
-We report results with $\texttt{max\_new\_tokens} \in \{64, 128\}$ to disentangle the effect of caption length from hallucination reduction.
+\textbf{Results on CHAIR.} Results on open-ended generation with CHAIR are shown in \cref{tab:chair_main}.
+We report CHAIR$_s$, CHAIR$_i$, and F1 under $\texttt{max\_new\_tokens}\in\{64,128\}$ to disentangle the effect of caption length from hallucination reduction.

-Across both models and length budgets, ACG consistently achieves the lowest instance-level hallucination (CHAIR$_i$), indicating the strongest suppression of object hallucinations.
-On LLaVA-1.5, ACG reduces CHAIR$_i$ to 4.8 and CHAIR$_s$ to 21.0 under the 128-token budget while keeping F1 close to the best baseline, and under the 64-token budget it matches the best CHAIR$_i$ with comparable CHAIR$_s$ and F1.
-On MiniGPT-4, ACG attains the best CHAIR$_s$ and CHAIR$_i$ in both length settings with only a mild drop in F1, showing that attention-space guidance substantially reduces hallucinations while largely preserving object-level fidelity.
+Across both models and both length budgets, ACG consistently achieves the lowest CHAIR$_i$.
+On LLaVA-1.5, it reduces CHAIR$_i$ to 4.8 and CHAIR$_s$ to 21.0 at 128 tokens while keeping F1 close to the strongest baseline.
+On MiniGPT-4, it attains the best CHAIR$_s$ and CHAIR$_i$ in both settings with only a mild drop in F1.
+Overall, ACG substantially reduces hallucinations while largely preserving object-level fidelity, and its gains remain strong under longer generation.

-ACG achieves the best performance under the 128-token setting with only a minimal gap from the 64-token case, suggesting that it effectively alleviates the additional hallucinations that typically emerge over longer generation steps.

-\textbf{Results on MMHal-Bench.} To assess the effect of our proposed method on logical reasoning and complex visual understanding, we conduct comparison between the baseline and our model on the LLaVA-1.5 architecture, as illustrated in \cref{fig:mmhal}.
-The radar chart reports hallucination-related metrics across eight categories: object attributes (ATTR), adversarial objects (ADV), comparisons (COMP), counting (COUNT), spatial relations (SPAT), environmental inferences (ENV), holistic descriptions (HOL), and others (OTHER), where higher scores indicate better factual alignment and reduced hallucination.
-Overall, our method consistently outperforms the baseline on average score, with higher scores across nearly all categories.
-It confirms that our approach enhances robustness against hallucination while maintaining general performance across diverse categories.
-Note that, for this evaluation, we adopt $\gamma = 2.0$, as a slightly weaker weighting yielded more stable behavior in this controlled comparison.